6 Ways to Optimize Your Amazon Product Listings

 Why do you need to optimize your Amazon product listings?
 Why, to increase listing traffic,...

-Search engine optimization is used by any eCommerce entrepreneur.
+Any eCommerce entrepreneur uses search engine optimization.
 Why?
 Because it allows you to build a constant flow of organic traffic.
 For Amazon sellers, getting that coveted top spot for their product listings is very important.
-Amazon’s A9 is the algorithm which is responsible for the order in which products are displayed when a shopper is searching their marketplaces, and getting better rankings on Amazon is similar in the way you would go about improving your Google rankings.
+Amazon’s A9 is the algorithm responsible for the order in which products are displayed when a shopper searches their marketplaces.
+Getting better rankings on Amazon is similar to how you would improve your Google rankings.

 A9 ranks product listings based on two main factors:

-Like with any search engine optimization, you should be looking at the long game instead of trying to use sneaky quick-fixes.
-The trick is to use white hat practices, keep consistent and stay relevant, and your business, and Amazon reach will grow over time.
+Like with any search engine optimization, you should be looking at the long game instead of trying to use sneaky-quick fixes.
+The trick is to use white hat practices, keep consistent and relevant, and your business and Amazon reach will grow over time.

 To help you improve your Amazon SEO the right way, we’ve put together these 7 top Amazon SEO tips:

-Like with any sales business, researching and analyzing your closest competition should be your number one step.
-By understanding your biggest Amazon competition, and analyzing where their products are on Amazon search pages, you can get a good idea of what is working and what isn’t, enabling you to adjust your strategies accordingly.
-Review their products, read their customer reviews, see how often they are updating descriptions, images, and prices, and what stock levels are to get a better idea of the lay of the land in terms of what your Amazon search page ranking goals are.
+Like any sales business, researching and analyzing your closest competition should be your number one step.
+By understanding your biggest Amazon competition and exploring where their products are on Amazon search pages, you can get a good idea of what is working and what isn’t, enabling you to adjust your strategies accordingly.
+Review their products, read their customer reviews, see how often they update descriptions, images, and prices, and what stock levels are to get a better idea of the lay of the land in terms of your Amazon search page ranking goals.

 When it comes to Amazon, reviews matter a LOT.
 Not just because shoppers refer to reviews before making a purchase, but because these reviews affect your rank.
-The more good reviews you have, the more clear it is to Amazon that you’re a merchant who can be trusted… Which is why products with higher rankings (four or higher) have a better chance of being shown on Amazon SERPs.
+The more good reviews you have, the more apparent it is to Amazon that you’re a merchant who can be trusted.
+This is why products with higher rankings (four or higher) have a better chance of being shown on Amazon SERPs.

 So how do you get more Amazon customer reviews?
 Here are some tricks to get you started: